testdrivenio/reactive-django/article.md

 ## Improving the User Experience

 In this section, you'll be adding two functionalities to improve the application.
 The first is a success message on every task added to the DOM.
-Unicorn as support for using Django messages, in other words, they work the same.
+Unicorn as support for using Django messages, in fact, they work the same.

 Update the `task.html` with the following code, just before the beginning of the form that contains the `Add Task` button: